Rhamphichthys: Weakly electric ability

-Rhamphichthys, like other Gymnotiformes fishes, contain an electric organ that takes up the back third if the body.
+Rhamphichthys, like other Gymnotiformes fishes, contain an electric organ that takes up the back third of the body.
 This electric organ pulses at a constant frequency and allows the fish to 'visualize' its surroundings by forming an electric field around the body.
-Any disturbance to that electric field indicates an object that it close y.
-Electroreceptors an the body allows the fish to indicate the type of disturbance which allows them to indicate that type of object is nearby.
+Any disturbance to that electric field indicates an object that is close by.
+Electroreceptors on the body allow the fish to indicate the type of disturbance which allows them to indicate the type of object that is nearby.

 There are different types of electrical pulses that the fish can give off and each has a different function.
 This is necessary because their electric fields can be disturbed by other fish using their own electrical field, causing 'noise'.
 This makes it difficult for individuals to orient themselves.
 By using different types of pulses noise is reduced.
 Different species emit at different frequency ranges and individuals within a species emit at their own unique frequency.
 These differences in frequency allow individuals to identify other individuals, not just distinguish between species.